The American Revolution in South Carolina

 Kershaw County

-Capt.
-William Richardson Davie in command of his Patriots attacked and captured a British supply column a few miles from the fort.
-Davie carried off as much of the supplies he could and burned the rest.
+Major William Richardson Davie in command of his NC Patriots attacked and captured a British supply column a few miles from the fort.
+Major Davie carried off as much of the supplies he could and burned the rest.

 Born in England in 1756, William Richardson Davie came to South Carolina when he was eight years old.
 His uncle William Richardson, a minister in the Waxhaws area, had adopted and raised him.
-Davie went to Princeton College and then set up a law practice in Salisbury, North Carolina.
-In 1777, he was commissioned as a major in Gen. Allen Jones's militia and served for three months.
-Then, he helped to raise a troop of dragoons under Count Kasimir Pulaski.
+Davie went to The College of New Jersey (later Princeton University) and then set up a law practice in Salisbury, North Carolina.

-In 1779, Davie was commissioned a Captain in the Camden District Regiment and was seriously wounded at the battle of Stono Ferry in June of 1779.
-He returned home to recover.
-In 1780, he expended his entire estate to raise a cavalry troop in the Waxhaws, and it was again attached to the Camden District Regiment.
-Later in 1780, he was promoted to brigade major on staff to Brig.
-Gen. Thomas Sumter.
+In 1779, Davie was commissioned a Captain in the NC Light Dragoons Regiment and was seriously wounded at the battle of Stono Ferry in June of 1779.
+He returned home to recover, after which he was then promoted to Major under Col. Robert Irwin and Col. Caleb Phifer in the Mecklenburg County Regiment of Militia.

-After the Fall of Charleston, Capt.
-William Richardson Davie was given the mission to harrass British communications between their posts at Hanging Rock and Camden.
-His dragoons were often reinforced by SC militia under Maj.
-Robert Crawford (Turkey Creek Regiment), thirty-five (35) Catawba warriors under their chief General Newriver, and a part of the Mecklenburg, NC militia commanded by Lt.
-Col. Heaggins.
+After the fall of Charlestown, Major William Richardson Davie was given command of his own Independent Corps of Light Horse with the mission to harass British communications between their posts at Hanging Rock and Camden.
+His cavalry was often reinforced by SC Militia under Major Robert Crawford (Turkey Creek Regiment), thirty-five (35) Catawba warriors under their chief General Newriver, and a part of the Mecklenburg County Regiment of Militia (NC) commanded by Lt.
+Col. John William Hagan.

 The convoy was "captured with little trouble, the spirits provisions and waggons being destroyed, the escorts and waggoners were mounted on the captured horses, and about dark the party commenced its retreat."